SangerS24/S24-advanced-courses/web/wp-content/plugins/relevanssi/readme.txt

 This is the free version of Relevanssi.
 There's also Relevanssi Premium, which has added features.
 For more information about Premium, see [Relevanssi.com](https://www.relevanssi.com/).

-Do note that using Relevanssi may require large amounts (hundreds of megabytes) of database space.
+Do note that using Relevanssi may require large amounts (hundreds of megabytes) of database space (for a reasonable estimate, multiply the size of your `wp_posts` database table by three).
 If your hosting setup has a limited amount of space for database tables, using Relevanssi may cause problems.
 In those cases use of Relevanssi cannot be recommended.

 = Key features =
 * Search results sorted in the order of relevance, not by date.